-2. Place the tie wrap around the tie wrap groove and tighten, making sure that the tie wrap end is positioned properly.
+2) Place the tie wrap around the tie wrap groove and tighten, making sure that the tie wrap end is positioned properly.
 Cut off the excess tie wrap tail.

-3. Reinstall the regulator/quad exhaust assembly onto the helmet.
+3) Reinstall the regulator/quad exhaust assembly onto the helmet.

-For Tri-Valve[®] Equipped Helmets or Band Masks
+For Tri-Valve® Equipped Helmets or Band Masks

-4. Install the clamps onto each wing, making sure the step side on the clamp will face towards the regulator when finished.
+4) Install the clamps onto each wing, making sure the step side on the clamp will face towards the regulator when finished.
 You should see where the step will capture the rubber on the end of the whisker.
 The whisker clamps must be installed in the proper direction.
 Notice one side of the clamp is flat and the opposite side has a step.
 When installing the clamp, make sure the stepped side faces towards the regulator.
 You will not achieve the correct result if they are not positioned properly.
 Properly re-align the port and starboard wings to the main body.

-5. Place the regulator into the helmet opening, then attach the screw, spacers and plates, on each side of the port retainer and using a torque screwdriver.
-See "Torque Specs" module.
-SPE-CIAL CARE must always be taken to not over torque any port retainer screws!
+5) Placetheregulatorintothehelmetopening, then attach the screw, spacers and plates, on each side of the port retainer and using a torque screwdriver.
+See "Torque Specs" on page APNDX-19 for correct torque.
+SPECIAL CARE must always be taken to not over torque any port retainer screws!

-6. Lightly lubricate a new O-ring and place on the regulator inlet tube then thread the retaining nut on hand tight only.
+6) Lightly lubricate a new O-ring and place on the regulator inlet tube then thread the retaining nut on hand tight only.

-7. With silicone lubricant, lightly lubricate the Oring on the bent tube assembly.
+7) With silicone lubricant, lightly lubricate the Oring on the bent tube assembly.
 Slide the O-ring end of bent tube assembly into the regulator inlet nipple until the side block end is aligned with the threads for the bent tube mount nut.

-8. Thread the large nut on the bent tube assembly onto the inlet nipple 1 or 2 threads.
-Ensure that the Teflon^{} O-ring is in place and engage the bent tube nut to the side block fully until it is hand tight.
+8) Thread the large nut on the bent tube assembly onto the inlet nipple 1 or 2 threads.
+Ensure that the Teflon® O-ring is in place and engage the bent tube nut to the side block fully until it is hand tight.
 You may need to rock the regulator body and/or the bent tube to fully engage the side block nut.

-9. Fully engage the large nut on the bent tube into the regulator inlet nipple by turning it clockwise until it is hand tight.
+9) Fully engage the large nut on the bent tube into the regulator inlet nipple by turning it clockwise until it is hand tight.
 This will ensure the nut is bottomed on the shoulder on the bent tube.
 Do not tighten further.

-10. Loosen the jam nut on the regulator inlet (coun-

-terclockwise), and engage the jam nut fully to the large nut on the bent tube.
-Using a 7/8 inch open end wrench, hold the large nut on the regulator end of the bent tube and tighten the jam nut against it using a torque wrench with a $\frac{7}{8}$ inch adapter.
-See "Torque Specs" module.
+10) Loosen the jam nut on the regulator inlet (counterclockwise), and engage the jam nut fully to the large nut on the bent tube.
+Using a % inch open end wrench, hold the large nut on the regulator end of the bent tube and tighten the jam nut against it using a torque wrench with a % inch adapter.
+See "Torque Specs" on page APNDX-19 for correct torque.

-11. Retighten the regulator mount nut.
-See "Torque Specs" module.
+11) Retighten the regulator mount nut.
+See "Torque Specs" on page APNDX-19 for correct torque.